ashleygwilliams/blog-assets/source/_drafts/checklist-for-your-new-open-source-javascript-project.md

 ![Open-source JavaScript](http://i.imgur.com/fIeyz2I.png)

-In this post, I'll synthesize the main lessons passed by [Kent C. Dodds](https://twitter.com/kentcdodds) in his series "How to Write an Open Source JavaScript Library".
+In this post, I'll synthesize the lessons passed by [Kent C. Dodds](https://twitter.com/kentcdodds) in his series "How to Write an Open Source JavaScript Library".
 Check his course on [egghead.io](https://egghead.io/series/how-to-write-an-open-source-javascript-library).

-After watching that (**excellent**) course, you can use this checklist to quickly refresh your mind and remember each step that you need to do in order to create your next open-source project.
+After watching that (**excellent**) course, you can use this checklist to quickly refresh your mind and remember each step that you need to do in order to create your next open source project.

 ## Checklist